Shell buys BP's stake in North Sea field, scrapping previous deal - News Break

 Shell buys BP's stake in North Sea field, scrapping previous deal

-LONDON, June 25 (Reuters) - Royal Dutch Shell (RDSa.L) said on Friday it had agreed to acquire BP's (BP.L) 27.5% stake in the Shearwater North Sea gas field, raising its stake in the field to 55.5%.
+LONDON (Reuters) -Royal Dutch Shell said on Friday it had agreed to acquire BP’s 27.5% stake in the Shearwater North Sea gas field, raising its stake in the field to 55.5%.

 “This is part of a multi-year strategy, following a number of earlier growth projects, to strengthen Shearwater’s role as an important gas hub for UK energy supply,” a Shell spokesperson said.